 - Bladder and bowel problems are a common symptom of MS.

 - Heat can make MS symptoms worse.

-- People who have MS may experience emotional problems, such as depression, anxiety, mood swings, pseudobulbar affect (PBA), and stress.
+- People who have MS may experience emotional problems, such as depression, anxiety, mood swings, and stress.

-- Disease-modifying treatments have been shown to reduce the frequency of relapses.
+- Disease-modifying treatments may help reduce the frequency of relapses.

-- Fatigue is one of the most common and potentially most disabling symptoms, affecting between 75% and 90% of people who have MS.
+- Fatigue is one of the most common and potentially most disabling symptoms, affecting between 75% and 90% of people who have MS.2

-- MS is more prevalent in higher northern and southern latitudes.
+- MS is more prevalent in higher northern and southern latitudes.3

 - Optic neuritis is an inflammation of the optic nerve, and is a common symptom of MS.

 - Cerebrospinal fluid (CSF) surrounds the brain and spinal cord, serving as a cushion for the brain in the skull.
-CSF bathes the brain and spinal cord with nutrients filtered from the blood and helps to eliminate waste products from the brain.
-CSF analysis can be used to diagnose a number of neurologic diseases, including MS.
+CSF analysis can be used to diagnose a number of neurologic diseases, including MS.4

 - Cognitive dysfunction, or cog-fog, occurs in many people with MS.

 - MS occurs more frequently in women than in men.